Nursing Job Interview Questions

 - Why did you choose your specialty area of nursing?
 Whatever your specialty area of nursing – ER nursing jobs, Occupational Health, Community Health, ICU, etc. -- the key to answering nurse interview questions about your career track is to be very specific about why you chose it.
 What influenced you in your choice?
 How did you explore your options?
 Describe how your strengths are utilized in this specialty and how it suits your personal goals.

 - What are the biggest challenges facing nursing today?
 One of the biggest challenges in nursing is the shortage of trained nurses.
 A good interview tip is to use your answer to demonstrate that you have thought about this issue by offering some likely reasons for the shortage of nurses to fill nursing jobs – and possible solutions.
-Possible reasons include low nursing-school enrollment due to poor perceptions of nursing as a rewarded career, and nurses leaving the profession due to job dissatisfaction.
+Possible reasons include low nursing-school enrollment due to poor perceptions of nursing as a rewarded career, and nurses leaving the profession due to career burnout.
 As for the solutions: This is a perfect time to pitch your talents and capabilities as a travel nurse!
 Tell the interviewer, "Travel nurses statistically have an extremely high job satisfaction, because we provide critical staffing relief in overstressed facilities such as yours.
 We find these nursing jobs to be particularly rewarding."

 - How do you handle pressure?
-This nursing job interview question could imply that the position is pressure-packed.
+This question could imply that the position is pressure-packed.
 If you do perform well under stress, provide an example with details, giving an overview of the stressful situation.
 Make the interviewer "feel" the stress by your description.
 And if it isn’t one of your strengths, use the opportunity to delve further into the details of what makes the nursing job so stressful.

 - Describe your typical day.
-The nursing job interviewer is looking for your organizational skills and the tasks you routinely perform to determine if you can address their specific problems.
+The interviewer is looking for your organizational skills and the tasks you routinely perform to determine if you can address their specific problems.
 Being energetic, prepared, a goal-setter, quick-witted and flexible are all important aspects of being a successful travel nurse, so describe a "day" that requires all of these reactions.
 Avoid too much talk of "putting out fires," as this may indicate an inability to plan or anticipate problems.

 - Describe your best boss.
-This nursing job interview question gets to the essence of who you are as an employee.
+This question gets to the essence of who you are as an employee.
 Qualities that may appeal to you in a boss include being hands-off, being fair, being a mentor, being creative, or being supportive of your decisions.
 Acknowledging which of these characteristics have worked best (or worst) for you is important in being true to yourself.
 Be aware that your answer will also reveal a great deal about you, as we tend to mirror the person we want for a manager.

-- Why are you the right person for this nursing job? / Why should we hire you for this position?
-You are certain to be asked why you are the right person for the nursing job, usually at the end of the nursing job interview.
+- Why are you the right person for this nursing job?
+Why should we hire you for this position?
+You are certain to be asked why you are the right person for the job, usually at the end of the interview.
 By now you should have identified the key challenges faced by this organization.
 Detail how you can help meet these challenges and be part of the solution.
 Using concrete examples, tell why your training and experience qualify you for this specific travel nursing job: "My 12 years of experience in pediatric nursing have prepared me to provide the quality care expected in your top-rated children's wing."
 Now is the time to thoughtfully summarize what you have observed and to link your achievements to their key issues.
 This is the time to ask for the position.

 By preparing your answers and reactions to these common nursing job interview questions, you will put yourself in the best position to land your next travel nursing job!
-So, check out the great travel nursing job openings with 50 States Staffing, apply online, and we'll get you started on your way!
+So, check out the great travel nursing job openings with 50 States Staffing, and we'll get you started on your way!